 Michael established United Country Real Estate Rateliff Lifestyle Properties alongside his brother Matt in January 2020.
 The partnership is part of a leading, fully integrated network of conventional and auction real estate professionals across the nation, specializing in lifestyle and country real estate marketing since 1925.

-Michael also serves as owner of Burr Oak Group, a company that provides sales and supply chain-related services to current or potential Walmart and Sam’s Club vendors.
-Benefitting from a combination of Michael’s analytical proficiency, product expertise, and deep retail experience, Burr Oak Group is fueled by an owner’s mindset and focused on driving results.
+Michael also serves as owner of Burr Oak Group, a company that provides sales and supply chain-related services to Walmart and Sam’s Club suppliers.
+Michael’s previous experience working for Walmart and in the Walmart supplier community helped him develop analytical proficiency, product expertise, and deep retail experience fueled by an owner’s mindset and focus on driving results.

 Michael earned both his Bachelor of Business Administration degree (Finance and Real Estate) and a Masters of Business Administration from the University of Arkansas.